awsdocs/aws-codebuild-user-guide/doc_source/batch-build-buildspec.md

 ## `batch/build-matrix`<a name="build-spec.batch.build-matrix"></a>

 Defines a *build matrix*\.
-A build matrix is used to define tasks that will run in parallel with different environments\.
-CodeBuild creates a separate build for each possible environment configuration\.
+A build matrix defines tasks with different configurations that run in parallel\.
+CodeBuild creates a separate build for each possible configuration combination\.
 For more information, see [Build matrix](batch-build.md#batch_build_matrix)\.

 **static**
 The static properties apply to all build tasks\.